aryansood1232/project3/README.md

 This demonstrates the risk of executing unvalidated regex patterns as system commands, highlighting potential unauthorized command execution and system control by an attacker.

-Vulnerability 3: Buffer Overflow in JSON Rule File Processing Description
+Vulnerability 3: Buffer Overflow in JSON Rule File Processing (old) Description

 This vulnerability arises in parse_json_file() due to the unvalidated length of JSON fields like site.
 By supplying an overly large site value, this PoC demonstrates a buffer overflow, which may corrupt adjacent memory or crash the application.